 Birds are coded on the map in different colors and each color has a dollar value

-At the start, you’re going to want to go after the green and yellow Birds, which are the easiest to find.
-You can capture Birds at any time throughout the day but the company tends to ‘release Birds’ back into the wild at 6 p.m.
-So you’ll see the highest number of Birds on the map right after 6 p.m and usually they are all gone by 12 a.m.
+At the start, you’re going to want to go after green birds after 9 pm when Bird releases most of the scooters onto the map (10 pm in some markets).
+You can capture Birds at any time throughout the day but the company tends to ‘release Birds’ back into the wild at 9 p.m.
+So you’ll see the highest number of Birds on the map right after 9 p.m and they’ll be on the map until they’ve all been captured.

 How to Capture Birds

 Once you’ve located a Bird, capturing it is a lot easier than Duck Hunt.
 All you have to do is scan the QR code located on the handle bar or enter the 4 digit code.
 Once you’ve captured at least one Bird, you can head to My Birds on the navigation menu of the Bird app and see which Birds you have captive (these are Bird’s terms I swear!).